khaldoun-xyz/standard/docs/plan.md

 We're in the middle of a storm already and will see further cost increases.
 The situation is especially dramatic in the long-term care industry.

 Our strategy is to a) develop an open-source toolbox for automation & orchestration and to b) combine these tools into an automation-first operating system (OS).

 Core building blocks of this toolbox are ...

-- i) AI agents that process documents and prepare & handle tasks,
+- i) AI agents that process documents and convert them into tasks,
+- ii) AI operators that use software like humans do,
-- ii) a BPMN engine that makes managing these agents simple and transparent.
+- iii) a BPMN engine that makes managing these agents and operators simple and transparent.

 Eventually, we'll find a way how to deploy these orchestration components quickly.
 Once we've reached this stage, we'll approach newly started long-term care organisations